 Before you read any further, if PPC is unclear to you it might be a good idea for you to watch our motion graphic about what PPC Advertising is here.

-When it comes to where you appear on the search result page for pay per click advertising this depends on how much you’re willing to pay - cost per click.
+When it comes to where you appear on the search result page for pay-per-click advertising this depends on how much you’re willing to pay a cost per click.
 With that being said, here are some other factors that determine your position on Google’s paid search:

 However, you only pay when someone clicks on your ad and not when it’s being viewed on the search page.